333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Mr. Smith graduated magna cum laude from Cornell University Law School, where he was elected to the Order of the Coif.
 While attending law school, Mr. Smith taught two college law courses to staff and inmates at Auburn’s maximum security prison.
 Mr. Smith also served as a judicial extern to the Honorable R. Gary Klausner of the United States District Court for the Central District of California.
 In 2003, he graduated cum laude and as a Renaissance Scholar from the University of Southern California.

-Mr. Smith is an active member of his community and serves on the Associates Board of Teach for America – Los Angeles.
+Mr. Smith is an active member of his community and serves as Co-President of the Associates Board of Teach for America – Los Angeles.
 He spends as much time as possible with his wife and two sons, and tries to hit a ski slope or a mountain bike trail as often as he can.

 Mr. Smith is admitted to practice in the State of California, the United States Courts of Appeals for the Ninth and Eleventh Circuits, and in the United States District Courts for the Central and Northern Districts of California.